 That's when you may run into another issue: opening webp images on the local system.
 Not every program supports webp out of the box.

 My favorite image editor Paint.net for example does not support it natively.
 There is a plugin however that you can use to add support.
 All you need to do is move the files inside the archive into the Paint.net FileTypes' directory.
-Once done, webp files can be loaded into Paint.net and converted into other image types.
+Once done, webp files can be loaded into Paint.net and converted to other image types.

 This works well if you want to convert one or a handful of webp images.
 If you have a bunch of them you may prefer to use a dedicated image converter instead.